Truth Be Told (2015 TV series)

 Truth Be Told, known during production as People Are Talking, is an American sitcom television series created by D. J. Nash and executive produced by D. J. Nash and Will Packer for Universal Television.
-The NBC series debuted on October 16, 2015.
-It was revealed on December 10, 2015, that NBC had "quietly cancelled" Truth Be Told, as the sets had been struck and lead actor Tone Bell had been cast in another series.
-The final two episodes were burned off on December 25, 2015.
+The series aired on NBC from October 16 until December 25, 2015.
+On December 24, 2015, Truth Be Told was cancelled after one season.

 Synopsis

 The series revolves around two diverse couples, who are best friends and neighbors.
 They share their observations about the world around them.
 The show centers around Mitch, a college ethics professor who is determined to change the part of the world he lives in today.
 Alongside Mitch is his wife of five years, Tracy, who is also an attorney and loving mom to their five-year-old daughter, Sadie.
 Right next door is Mitch's best friend, Russell, a stand-up comedian and often Mitch's voice of reason, and Russell's new wife Angie, a doctor, who always keeps him in check.
 The show is loosely based on the life of creator and executive producer D. J. Nash.